-To acknowledge the access work being done by cultural institutions around the Commonwealth, the Universal Participation Initiative is a community of practice that highlights excellence in the field, provides grants for innovative solutions, and offers educational stipends for professional development.
-To steward the work that needs to be done by cultural institutions, the Universal Participation Initiative is an educational opportunity, a growing peer network, and a project implementation consultant.
+To acknowledge the access work being done by cultural institutions around the Commonwealth, the Universal Participation Initiative is creating a community of practice that highlights excellence in the field, provides grants for innovative solutions, and offers educational stipends for professional development.
+To steward the work that needs to be done by cultural institutions, the Universal Participation Initiative is also an educational opportunity, a growing peer network, and a project implementation consultant.

 To break down barriers to participation, the UP Initiative supports several programs to assist organizations wanting to instigate civic engagement.

 - UP Designation is for organizations demonstrating inclusive practices.
 An institution with UP Designation engages with a growing network of involved peer professionals.
 UP Designation is tied to a core principle of inclusion within the Mass Cultural Council and is an esteemed position.
 New opportunities to learn and to lead are made available.
 Additional grants and stipends are made available.
 Distinct promotion from the Mass Cultural Council is provided.